SoftwareBrothers/adminjs-dev/docs-src/tutorials/05-actions.md

 ## Modify default action per Resource

-Each action has all the parameters defined by {@link Action}.
+Each action has all the parameters defined by {@link BaseAction}.
 They can be modified per resource along with other {@link ResourceOptions}

 ```javascript
 const adminBroOptions = {